Always check the condition of your car

 Whether you’re out for a long drive on a weekend or taking a quick drive to work, checking your car’s condition before leaving the house is imperative.
 Always take the time to check the basics – oil, tire pressure and brake fluid.
 Also see if the mirrors are properly tilted, if the air filter is clean and if the brakes are tight.

-This may sound really basic, but putting on a seatbelt is something that many of us ignore.
 Wearing a seatbelt is extremely helpful in ensuring your own and your passenger’s safety during a car collision.
 It helps reduce stress on any body part because it spreads the impact over a wider area of your body.
+Also take note that when you put on a seatbelt, the risk of fatal injury during an accident is reduced by more than 40 percent.

 The article is not finished.
 Click on the next page to continue.